 How to Adjust a Thermostat Anticipator

-Turn off the electricity at your homes circuit breaker panel.
+Turn off the electricity at your homes circuit breaker panel or fuse box.

 Take the thermostats cover.